 Cottonwood Creek Park, 7040 Rangewood Dr 80918

 Quail Lake Park, 915 Cheyenne Mountain Blvd.
 80906

-The “unofficial” list of sledding areas gathered from all over the internet:
+The “unofficial” list of sledding areas gathered from locals:

 If you’re willing to pay the fee to drive up the mountain, you can sled , snowboard, or ski down the old Pikes Peak ski area on Pikes Peak Highway.
 Personally I think this sounds like loads of fun – the first time.
 This is a pretty long hill to be climbing up after each sledding run!